rapmd73/Companion/README.md

 Companion evolves to meet the evolving needs of Discord communities, promising continuous expansion and improvement over time.

-If you find this software useful, please give it a star and consider sponsoring it to support its ongoing development and enhancement.
+If you find this software useful, please give it a star and consider (https://github.com/sponsors/rapmd73)[sponsoring] it to support its ongoing development and enhancement.